phattharaphorn/quiz-assignment-software-en/README.md

 mkdir src
 mkdir test
 ```
 Next, employ npm to initialize a new project.
-Execute the following command at the root of the 'Typescript-Unit-Testing' folder :
+Execute the following command at the root of the `Typescript-Unit-Testing` folder :
 ```sh
 npm init -y
 ```